 - Submit standardized test scores to the Valencia Registrar’s Office or take the PERT at one of the Valencia campuses (transfer students may be exempt from this requirement).
 Prior to being admitted to the Seneff Honors College, a student must have college level assessment scores or have completed any developmental mandate in reading and writing.

 - Submit an unofficial copy of high school transcripts to the Honors Office (for students who have graduated from high school within the last 2 years).

-- Submit an unofficial copy of all college transcripts to the Honors Office (for transfer students).
+- Submit an unofficial copy of all college transcripts to the Honors Office if the coursework has not yet been officially evaluated by Valencia (for transfer students).